elan-ev/opencast_user/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Example of how to use the role:

 ```yaml
 - hosts: servers